allan-pg/Birth-Rate-Analysis/README.md

 - On tuesday, Wednesday and Thursday we require more human resource.
 - Include overtime payment on busy days.
 - Ensure there is adequate supply of medical equipments and medicine.

+ ## References
+ - This dataset was obtained from www.kaggle.com/birthrate